 NOTE: Additional information can be obtained from the Virginia State Corporation Commission.
-If you have other technical questions for NNEC, please contact Steve Bushong, Engineering Services or if you have billing questions, please contact Richard McLendon, Customer Service.
+If you have other technical questions for NNEC, please contact Steve Bushong, Engineering Services or if you have billing questions, please contact Richard McLendon, Member Services.
 Inquires can be made by calling (804) 333-3621.

 The total connected capacity of all net metering connected to the Cooperative shall not exceed the following percentages of system peak:

-A. For residential customers, 2.0% of the Cooperative's system peak.
+A. For residential members, 2.0% of the Cooperative's system peak.

-B. For nonresidential customers other than nonprofit and non-jurisdictional customers, 1.0% of the Cooperative's system peak.
+B. For nonresidential members other than nonprofit and non-jurisdictional members, 1.0% of the Cooperative's system peak.

-C. For nonprofit and non-jurisdictional customers, 2.0% of the Cooperative's system peak.
+C. For nonprofit and non-jurisdictional members, 2.0% of the Cooperative's system peak.

 PVWatts® CalculatorLast Updated: 04/21/2020 By: Jay Garner